 300,000 Tinder Swipes In One Chart

-Users End Up Talking To Less Than 1% Of The Profiles They Swipe On
+Users End Up Talking To 1% Of The Profiles They Swipe On

 By Katie Rizik and Oliver Gladfelter | May 10, 2020

-People sign up for dating apps for all sorts of reasons: to find love, to hook-up, to have something to do while you pee.
-Yet despite different motives, most dating app users probably have at least one thing in common: they're quick to swipe.
+Most users on your run-of-the-mill dating app probably have at least one thing in common: they're quick to swipe.
 In fact, Tinder users take an average of 3-7 seconds to decide on a suitor and swipe left or right.
+This quick judgement is in part motivated by seemingly infinite options: not into the guy who refuses to look straight into the camera?
+Just swipe left and see who’s behind door #2!

-When Oliver and I realized we could access our Tinder data, we immediately jumped on the opportunity to answer these questions and see our “performance.”
+With such, uh, efficient swiping, an average Tinder user is going to see thousands of potential matches, which will surely lead to finding love...right?
+When Oliver and I realized we could download our Tinder data, we immediately opened up Excel.
 So without further ado, here are the ones who got away (all 3,409 of them, to be exact):

 Katie's Tinder Stats